 New animal medicines come onto the market, and improvements are made to current products so that animal care, food production and quality can be improved.
 Before an animal medicine is placed on the market the manufacturer will have accumulated considerable toxicological, pharmacological and clinical evidence and will have met all the statutory requirements for the testing, manufacture and marketing of that product.

 In order to earn a marketing authorisation, the product must satisfy EU criteria, assessed by VMD or EMA, on its quality, its efficacy (i.e. that it does the job that it is supposed to do) and of course its safety – safety to the animal, to the environment, to the user (vet, farmer or pet owner) and to the consumer of any livestock produce.

 The animal health industry is not alone in many of its objectives.
 NOAH liaises and works closely with the veterinary profession, farming and companion animal organisations and others to achieve these common goals of animal health and welfare.

 It is a member of the Responsible Use of Medicines in Agriculture (RUMA) Alliance, SCOPS, COWS, the Canine and Feline Sector Group and on the AMTRA Board.
-NOAH is also a trustee of National Pet Month and part of Farming and Countryside Education (FACE).
+NOAH is also a trustee of National Pet Month and part of Leaf Education.

 Part of NOAH’s work is to communicate about topics within the animal health sector to infirm, advise and correct misconceptions.
 NOAH will not promote one particular company, or indeed their products.
 NOAH’s Twitter name is @UKNOAH, and its YouTube channel can be found HERE.